-The following objectives are identified as the means to achieve the above stated goal:
+The following objectives are identified as the means to achieve the above stated goal.

-- To describe the state of the resource with respect to the values identified in Section 5.0, and the current land use activities; - To outline the Ministry of Natural Resources' management intent for the protected area; - ◆ To determine the land use compatibility of current land uses, and to develop specific guidelines and prescriptions to manage these uses; - ◆ To create public awareness of the values within this conservation reserve by providing information on the resources that it contains and protects; and to promote responsible stewardship of the protected area through partnerships with local stakeholders; - To determine the long-term management goals for the conservation reserve by identifying research, client services, and marketing strategies necessary to position this conservation reserve among the system of parks and protected areas in Ontario; - To identify the scientific values of the site in relation to provincial benchmarks and identify any monitoring and/or research necessary to maintain the integrity of these values; - To provide direction for the evaluation of proposed new uses or economic ventures through the application of the Test of Compatibility (Appendix A).
-This test will evaluate the impact of suggested use(s), either positive or negative, on the protected values of the conservation reserve.
+- To describe the state of the resource with respect to the values identified in Section 5.0 and current land use activities. - To outline the Ministry of Natural Resources' management intent for the protected area. - ◆ To determine the land use compatibility of current land uses, and to develop specific guidelines and prescriptions to manage these uses. - To create public awareness of the values within this conservation reserve, as mentioned in Section 5.0, by providing information on the resources that it contains and protects; and to promote responsible stewardship of the protected area through partnerships with local stakeholders. - To determine the long-term management goals for the conservation reserve by identifying research, client services, and marketing strategies necessary to position this conservation reserve among the system of parks and protected areas in Ontario. - To identify the scientific values on the site in relation to provincial benchmarks and identify any monitoring and/or research necessary to maintain the integrity of those values. - To provide direction for the evaluation of proposed new uses or economic ventures through the application of the Test of Compatibility (Appendix A).
+This test will evaluate the impact of suggested use(s), either positive or negative, on the protected values of the conservation reserve (Section 5.0).